aabdurrouf/piXedfit/docs/source/index.rst

 piXedfit
 ========
-**piXedfit**, pixelized spectral energy distribution (SED) fitting, is a Python package that provides a *self-contained* set of tools for analyzing spatially resolved properties of galaxies using imaging data or a combination of imaging data and integral field spectroscopy (IFS) data. **piXedfit** has six modules which can handle all tasks in the analysis of spatially resolved SEDs of a galaxy, including images processing, a spatial-matching between reduced broad-band imaging data with IFS data, pixel binning, SED fitting, and producing visualization plots for the SED fitting results.
-**piXedfit** is a versatile tool that has been equipped with the multiprocessing module (namely message passing interface or MPI) for efficient analysis of the datasets of a large number of galaxies.
-Detailed description on **piXedfit** and its performance is presented in `Abdurro'uf et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021arXiv210109717A/abstract>`_.
+**piXefit** provides a compehensive set of tools for analyzing spatially resolved spectral energy distributions (SEDs) of galaxies and dissecting the spatially resolved properties of the stellar populations and dust in the galaxies.
+First, it can produce a pixel-matched 3D data cube from an input of a set of mutliband imaging data alone or in combination with an integral field spectroscopy (IFS) data.
+When IFS data is provided, it can produce a 3D spectrophotometric data cube in which spectra and photometric SEDs are combined on pixel level.
+Second, it has a unique pixel binning feature that can optimize the S/N ratio of SEDs on spatially resolved scales while retaining the spatial and spectral variations of the SEDs by accounting the similarity of SED shape of pixels in the binning process.
+This can be expected to reduce biases introduced by the binning process that combines pixels regardless of the variations in their SED shapes.
+Finally, piXedfit also provides a stand-alone SED fitting capability.
+It has two options of fitting methods: MCMC and random dense sampling of parameter space (RDSPS).
+Most of the modules in piXedfit have implemented MPI for parallel computation.
+A detailed description of piXedfit is presented in `Abdurro'uf et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021arXiv210109717A/abstract>`_.
+Some examples of practical usages and tutorials can be found at `examples <https://github.com/aabdurrouf/piXedfit/tree/main/examples>`_.

 .. image:: 3Dcube_specphoto.png
 .. image:: demo_pixedfit_ngc309_new_edit.svg